DvIDev1/Pong/README.md

 - All Assets VFX and Coding done by me
 - Music Made in FL Studio
 - Sprites Made in Aseprite
-- VFX Made in sfxr
+- SFX Made in sfxr

 The Goal of this project was to get familiar with Godot and Basic UI , Physics and Ai (also added Discord RPC for fun)